Juan de Miralles: Biography

 During the Seven Years' War, France had ceded Spain its Louisiana territory west of the Mississippi under the Treaty of Fontainebleau (1762).
-In 1779, the two countries signed the Treaty of Aranjuez by which Charles III of Spain agreed to assist his first cousin, Louis XVI of France in his conflict with the British.
+In 1779, the two countries signed the Treaty of Aranjuez by which Charles III of Spain agreed to assist his first cousin, Louis XVI in his conflict with the British.
 In September 1779, the Governor of Spanish Louisiana, Bernardo de Gálvez launched a pre-emptive strike against the British and seized Fort Bute on the Bayou Manchac, thus opening a second front.
 In February 1780 Miralles notified Washington that the Spanish had taken Baton Rouge and Natchez.
 Washington assured Miralles that he would notify him of any British movements that might be "of interest to your court".

 Miralles fell ill with a fever while on a visit to Washington's camp in Morristown, New Jersey, where he died on April 28, 1780.
 He was initially buried in the Presbyterian cemetery in Morristown.
 The French Minister Plenipotentiary, Anne-César, Chevalier de la Luzerne arranged for a requiem Mass to be celebrated for Miralles at St. Mary's Church in Philadelphia on 8 May 1780.
 After the war, the remains were moved, probably to Cuba, where his wife lived.